erasmus-without-paper/ewp-specs-architecture/README.md

    [common-types.xsd](common-types.xsd) file.

- * If the service is available only for some clients, and the client didn't authenticate himself properly (e.g. didn't provide TLS Client Certificate, or didn't sign his request with HTTP Signature), then servers MUST respond with the HTTP 4xx status, and the response SHOULD contain an XML content with the `<error-response>` root element, as defined in the [common-types.xsd](common-types.xsd) file.
+ * If the service is available only for some clients, and the client didn't authenticate himself properly (e.g., didn't sign his request with HTTP Signature), then servers MUST respond with the HTTP 4xx status, and the response SHOULD contain an XML content with the `<error-response>` root element, as defined in the [common-types.xsd](common-types.xsd) file.